unosec/project/DesigningforSSE_Assignment4.md

 Level 0 DFD
 -

-Mitigations strategies are described in the Level 2 DFD.
+Mitigation strategies are described in the Level 2 DFD.

 - <h3><a href="https://unosec.github.io/Level0DFD.htm" target="_blank">Link to Full Report</a> </h3>

 Level 1 DFD
 -

-Mitigations strategies are described in the Level 2 DFD.
+Mitigation strategies are described in the Level 2 DFD.

 - <h3><a href="https://unosec.github.io/Level1DFD.htm" target="_blank">Link to Full Report</a> </h3>